reactjs/react.dev/content/blog/2018-03-15-update-on-async-rendering.md

 > Note
 >
 > If you're using an HTTP library that supports cancellation, like [axios](https://www.npmjs.com/package/axios), then it's simple to cancel an in-progress request when unmounting.
 For native Promises, you can use an approach like [the one shown here](https://gist.github.com/bvaughn/982ab689a41097237f6e9860db7ca8d6).

+### Reading DOM properties before an update

+Here is an example of a component that reads a property from the DOM before an update in order to maintain scroll position within a list:
+`embed:update-on-async-rendering/react-dom-properties-before-update-before.js`

+In the above example, `componentWillUpdate` is used to read the DOM property.
+However with async rendering, there may be delays between "render" phase lifecycles (like `componentWillUpdate` and `render`) and "commit" phase lifecycles (like `componentDidUpdate`).
+A user might continue scrolling during the delay, in which case the position value read from `componentWillUpdate` will be stale.

+The solution to this problem is to use the new "commit" phase lifecycle, `getSnapshotBeforeUpdate`.
+This method gets called _immediately before_ mutations are made (e.g. before the DOM is updated).
+It can return a value for React to pass as a parameter to `componentDidUpdate`, which gets called _immediately after_ mutations.

+`embed:update-on-async-rendering/react-dom-properties-before-update-after.js`

 ## Other scenarios